hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The FPC chaincode implements the smart contract logic (see the FPC chaincode development section).
 The FPC shim interface is similar to the Fabric shim interface.
-Most importantly, it implements the security features to protect any sensitive data (e.g., encryption/decryption of ledger data, digital signatures over responses, etc.).
+Most importantly, it implements the security features to protect any sensitive data (e.g., authenticated encryption/decryption of ledger data, digital signatures over responses, etc.).
 Notably, none of these features (or relative cryptographic keys) are exposed to the FPC chaincode.

 During an FPC transaction invocation, the FPC shim identifies the endpoint of the secure channel between the FPC client and the FPC chaincode.
 Hence, any transactional information transiting between the Fabric client and the peer is encrypted and integrity protected.